deniskyashif/blog/content/posts/2019-02-17-implementing-a-regex-engine.md

 ## Recap
 We started by learning about finite automata and how do they work.
 We classified them as deterministic and nondeterministic.
 We also introduced the concept of &epsilon;-NFAs which are a specific type of nondeterministic automata.
 We've seen how NFAs and DFAs have the same expressive power and how they can be used for string recognition.

 We defined the building blocks of the regular expressions and learned how by applying operators (concatenation, union, and closure) we can construct more complex expressions from smaller ones.
-Then we learned how to convert a regular expression into its equivalent NFA then implemented an algorithm that processes a string through an NFA to determine whether it is matched or not.
+Then we learned how to compile a regular expression into its equivalent NFA then implemented an algorithm that processes a string through an NFA to determine whether it is matched or not.

-Thanks for reading!
 The complete code reference for this article is available on [GitHub](https://github.com/deniskyashif/regexjs/).

-## References
+## Further Reading and References
 * Hopcroft, Motwani, Ullman (2001) _Introduction to Automata Theory, Languages, and Computation_ - Chapter 3: Regular Expressions and Languages
 * Aho, Lam, Sethi, Ullmann (2007) _Compilers: Principles, Techniques, and Tools_ (The Dragon Book) - Chapter 3: Lexical Analysis
 * Ken Thompson (1968) _Regular Expression Search Algorithm_